Manage File Packaging of Generated Code Modules

 File packaging formats: Manage the number of source files generated for your model.
 Select model configuration parameter File packaging format.
 For more information, see Customize Generated Code Modules.

 Nonvirtual subsystem code generation: Instruct the code generator to produce separate functions within separate code files for nonvirtual subsystems.
 You can control the names of the functions and of the code files.
-For more information, see Control Generation of Functions for Subsystems.
+For more information, see Generate Subsystem Code as Separate Function and Files.

 Storage classes: Define and use storage classes that partition generated data structures into different files based on file names that you specify.
 For more information, see Organize Parameter Data into a Structure by Using Struct Storage Class.